pyserial/pyserial/documentation/url_handlers.rst

 Unfortunately, on some systems list_ports only lists a subset of the port names with no additional information.
 Currently, on Windows and Linux and OSX it should find additional information.

+Supported options in the URL are:

+- ``n=N``: pick the N'th entry instead of the first
+- ``skip_busy``: skip ports that can not be opened, e.g. because they are already in use.
+This may not work as expected on platforms where the file is not locked automatically (e.g. Posix).

 ``spy://``